Developer Guidelines

 includes obtaining permission from the owners of any brands or characters you feature.
 You

-must be prepared to handle complaints about copyright infringement and to remove content
+must be prepared to handle complaints about copyright infringement and to remove content if

 You must follow the copyright laws that apply in your country and have a process for dealing